-Picks, plectrums, fingers and hammer-like objects make a single, brief sound.
-But, things like bows, allow for a very long and sustained vibration with a beautiful dynamic not easily created with other implements.
+Picks, plectrums, fingers, and hammer-like objects make a single, brief sound.
+On the other hand, things like bows allow for a very long and sustained vibration, with a beautiful dynamic not easily created with other implements.

-The manipulation, or bending and pressing, or the strings furthers the sound by elongating or shortening the effect.
+The manipulation, or bending and pressing of the strings, furthers the sound by elongating or shortening the effect.

 Upon manipulation of the string, the vibration transfers into the body of the instrument.
 Here the sound also vibrates and resonates with the air inside.
 This is the sound we hear.